DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 To do this, you need to create a backend file, put it in the directory
 `crm/backends`
 You can use already existing backends as a basis.
-Then in the settings file specify the name of the backend class in the setting
+Then in the settings file, specify the name of the backend class in the setting
 LOAD_RATE_BACKEND

 ## Newsletter